This Viral Cereal Box Hack Is Taking Over TikTok

-As adults, we yearn for the days spent in pajamas, feasting on cereal in front of the television.
-Given the circumstances of lockdown, sometimes, there's nothing better to do but watch TV in our pajamas all morning.
-Now is as good a time as ever to revisit your favorite childhood cartoons (or delve into some newer ones, like Netflix's Midnight Gospel).
+As adults, we yearn for the days spent in pyjamas, feasting on cereal in front of the television.
+Given the circumstances of lockdown, sometimes, there's nothing better to do but watch TV in our pyjamas all morning.
+Now is as good a time as ever to revisit your favourite childhood cartoons (or delve into some newer ones, like Netflix's Midnight Gospel).
 And cereal, is no doubt, a key component of this ritual.

-This week, we're seeing the resurgence of a popular cereal box-folding hack on TikTok, originally made viral around the end of April, when the country was in peak quarantine.
+This week, we're seeing the resurgence of a popular cereal box-folding hack on TikTok, originally made viral around the end of April.
 The hack involves folding in the sides of the cereal box like a paper bag, folding in the back flap flatly against the inside of the box, and tucking the front flap into the rear fold.
 I tried it with my own box of Lucky Charms, and while it doesn't inspire a lot of confidence in its ability to maintain the cereal's freshness, it is an attractive way to fold in the flaps of your cardboard cereal box.

 Advertisement